Double or single vowel letters: maan (moon) and manen (moons)

 - Why does *zee* (sea) keep both *e* letters at the end of the word?

-- because *ee* is a special vowel
+- because *ee* is always a special vowel

 - because it is a short vowel